Language-Based Protocol Testing: Language-Based Protocol Testing

-An \IO grammar is always expanded depth-first from left to right.
-Hence, messages in the grammar are generated sequentially, allowing the test generator to switch between parsing and generating messages after each new message generated.
+For any nonterminal $A \in V$, the mapping $\pi(A) = (I_s, I_r)$ defines a \emph{sender} $I_s$ and a \emph{receiver} $I_r$, subject to the following conditions: \begin{itemize} \item If $I_s \ne \varepsilon$, $A$ is a \emph{message nonterminal}, denoting that the subtree derived from $A$ constitutes a discrete message sent by $I_s$. \item If $I_r = \varepsilon$, the receiver is undefined at this level and must be inferred from the derivation context. \item We denote message nonterminals using the notation \nonterm{sender:receiver:name} or \nonterm{sender:name}. \item The combination $I_s = \varepsilon$ and $I_r \ne \varepsilon$ is not permitted.
+A nonterminal cannot have a defined receiver if it lacks a defined sender (i.e., purely structural nonterminals cannot be "received"). \end{itemize} The production rules $R$ remain standard context-free rules, defining the structure of the messages and the protocol flow. \end{definition}

-In the \IO grammar in \cref{fig:smtp-grammar}, for instance, the message definition \nonterm{connect} (with the party being undefined, $\epsilon$) expands into \nonterm{server:id}\nonterm{helo}.
-The element \nonterm{server:id} defines a message in the protocol where the party \textit{server} is the sender of the nonterminal \nonterm{id}.
-Nonterminals that are expanded into a message (by using a party) are fully expanded before being sent.
-The resulting subtree defines the message.
-Once the expansion of a message is complete, further expansion is halted to allow its transmission and to allow performing a \emph{context switch} between \emph{message generation} and \emph{parsing}.\done{}
+An \IO grammar is processed depth-first, from left to right; consequently, messages are generated sequentially.
+This enables the test generator to perform a \emph{context switch} between message generation and parsing after each message is completed.
+For example, in \cref{fig:smtp-grammar}, the nonterminal \nonterm{connect} (with $\pi(\text{\nonterm{connect}}) = (\varepsilon, \varepsilon)$) expands into \nonterm{server:id}\nonterm{helo}.
+The element \nonterm{server:id} is a message nonterminal where the sender is the \textit{server}.
+Such nonterminals are fully expanded to form a complete message subtree before transmission.